sciZer0/newdiscoveries/c/README.md

 ## 2.2.
 Work and Energy in the Most General Sense

-In modern science the whole logic about Energy is absolutely wrong, so we need to start from the very beginning, from defining Work and Energy in the Most General Sense.
+In modern science the whole logic about Work and Energy is absolutely wrong, so we need to start from the very beginning, from defining Work and Energy in the Most General Sense.

 So.